bigpick/TodayILearned/_posts/2020-03-11-intro-arm-assembly.md

 0x00008d28 <+8>:	mov	r3, lr
 ```

 Is where we're setting the return value equal to the link register.
-If we look at the disas of `main` where we call `key3()`, we can see the function we're going to execute after key3, and it's address:
+If we look at the disas of `main` where we call `key3()`, we can see the function we're going to execute after key3, and it's address, so we know what `LR` should have inside key3:

 ```
 ...